This privacy notice was last updated on the 25th of May 2018

-We are A Current Affair LLP trading as ACA Live.
+We are A Current Affair LLP.
 This privacy notice applies to the Company and will be referred to here as ACA Live.

-ACA Live are a creative agency delivering memorable experiences that people love, talk about and share.
+ACA Live are a creative, experience and production agency.
 We specialise in the creative delivery of live events across all sectors.
 For the purpose of the General Data Protection Regulation (Regulation (EU) 2016/679) (“the GDPR”), ACA Live is a data controller in respect of any personal data we collect.